What is the most important information I should know about REVLIMID?

-REVLIMID is a prescription medicine taken by mouth to treat certain patients who have myelodysplastic syndromes (MDS).
+- who have a condition called myelodysplastic syndromes (MDS).
 REVLIMID is for the type of MDS with a chromosome problem where part of chromosome 5 is missing.
 This type of MDS is known as deletion 5q MDS.
 People with this type of MDS may have low red blood cell counts that require treatment with blood transfusions.

 Who should not take REVLIMID?

-- Do not take REVLIMID if you are pregnant, plan to become pregnant, or become pregnant during REVLIMID treatment.
+- are pregnant, plan to become pregnant, or become pregnant during REVLIMID treatment.
 See “What is the most important information I should know about REVLIMID?”

-- Do not take REVLIMID if you are allergic to anythingin it.
+- are allergic to lenalidomide or any of the ingredients in REVLIMID.
 See the end of this Medication Guide for a complete list of ingredients in REVLIMID.

 What should I tell my healthcare provider before taking REVLIMID?

-- are pregnant or breastfeeding.
-REVLIMID must not be used by women who are pregnant or breastfeeding.
-See “What is the most important information I should know about REVLIMID?”
-It is not known if REVLIMID passes into your breast milk and harms your baby.
+- are breastfeeding.
+REVLIMID must not be used by females who are breastfeeding.
+It is not known if REVLIMID passes into your breast milk and can harm your baby.

-Tell your healthcare provider about all the medicines you take including prescription and non-prescription medicines, vitamins and herbal supplements.
+Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins and herbal supplements.
 REVLIMID and other medicines may affect each other causing serious side effects.

 Know the medicines you take.
 Keep a list of them to show your healthcare provider and pharmacist.